 Here’s why you will want to add these other epic destinations to your itinerary…

 Lake Mývatn lies 90km (55 miles) from Akureyri & is an incredibly active geothermal area that has created otherworldly & unique geology to explore.
 From pseudo craters to bubbling earth, volcanoes, a lava labyrinth & a fissure where you can stand with one foot in North America & the other in Europe.
 If you’re a history buff, this is where the Americans practised for the moon landings & for film fans, it has been used for Fast & Furious 9 & Game of Thrones.
-I found it so fascinating, I’ve got a whole blog post on the area coming up in the next few weeks.
+I found it so fascinating, I wrote a whole blog post on the area, read all about it HERE.

 While you’re here head to Kaffi Borgi to sample their amazing bread – cooked in a geyser for 24 hours!”

 Ásbyrgi is also called the “Shelter of the Gods”, so it would be difficult to miss off your itinerary of the best things to do in Akureyri.
 The canyon is 3.5km long & over 1km wide, surrounded by 100m high cliffs.
 It will take around 2 hours to drive the 140km from Akureyri to Ásbyrgi Canyon but once you are there, it is an excellent place for a hike.

 While exploring the Diamond Circle, why not indulge in one of the geothermal spas?